 Maps also will predict the places you're most likely to go and give you suggestions on the fastest way to get there based on live traffic information, and in the redesigned OS, you'll be able to open third-party apps within Maps.
 So, you'll be able to do things like make a dinner reservation through OpenTable and schedule a Lyft while you're in Maps.

 These aren't the only new features of iOS 11, just our favorites for business users.
-Apple's latest mobile OS will also include additions such as Do Not Disturb mode (which you can use to halt calls and notifications while driving), a redesigned App Store, better compression for photos and videos, automatic setup for new devices, augmented reality, the ability to loop photos (and use long exposure settings), and a fully customizable and redesigned control center.
+Apple's latest mobile OS also includes additions such as Do Not Disturb mode (which you can use to halt calls and notifications while driving), a redesigned App Store, better compression for photos and videos, automatic setup for new devices, augmented reality, the ability to loop photos (and use long exposure settings), and a fully customizable and redesigned control center.